braincat/api/docs/deployment.md

 # Deployment

 To deploy the Structurizr API into your Java EE server, follow the deployment instructions provided by the server vendor.
 For Apache Tomcat, the simplest method is to copy the WAR file to the ```$CATALINA_HOME/webapps``` directory.
+To run the on-premises API as the root web application, rename the WAR file to be <code>ROOT.war</code>.

 Due to the [Same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), the Structurizr API needs to be accessible using HTTPS.
 A self-signed certificate is sufficient.
 See [SSL/TLS Configuration HOW-TO](https://tomcat.apache.org/tomcat-8.0-doc/ssl-howto.html) for information about configuring HTTPS in Apache Tomcat.